Kotlin/dataframe/docs/StardustDocs/topics/read.md

 ```

 All `readCSV` overloads support different options.
-For example, you can specify a custom delimiter if it differs from `,`, charset
+For example, you can specify custom delimiter if it differs from `,`, charset
 and column names if your CSV is missing them

 <!---FUN readCsvCustom-->